 Baron Samedi is a traditional voodoo spirit that Don Pedro Colley gleefully portrays in this blaxploitation zombie film.
-This disturbingly laid-back dude is like a satanic version of the 7-Up guy (That is, Geoffrey Holder, the original 7-Up guy from the early ’80s, not Orlando Jones.), who coincidentally played Baron Samedi in the James Bond film Live and Let Die.
+This disturbingly laid-back dude is like a satanic version of the 7-Up guy (Geoffrey Holder, who coincidentally played Baron Samedi in the James Bond film Live and Let Die).

 7. Belle, Fright Night Part 2

 Belle or Bela?
 Is it a he?
 Is it a she?
 Who cares?
 It’s a vampire on roller skates!
 What could be more terrifying?
 Just don’t call him/her Tootie.

 You remember near the end of Child’s Play when Chucky goes ape shit, shrieking and jumping all over Andy’s mom?
 This little dude is like that all the time.
 This possessed African doll is beyond Red Bull; he’s on Red Stampede.
 Don’t let the size fool you; he will cut you to pieces like a maxed-out credit card.

 Really more of an anti-hero than a villain, Brother Charles overcomes his disturbing resemblance to Rudy Ray Moore to develop the ability to strangle people with his penis.
 God bless him.